dustykat/ects-epanet/ects-epanet-notes/.ipynb_checkpoints/intro-checkpoint.md

 # About this book

-This book is a collection of course notes adapted from [put links here]().
+This book is a collection of course notes adapted from ...

 ## Copyright